 TRANS AM 101

-Trans Am, SCCA Crossover Initiative to Introduce Road Racers to Trans Am Racing
+Trans Am/SCCA Crossover Initiative Introduces Road Racers to Trans Am Racing

-Through the decades, names like Scott Pruett to Tommy Kendall to Greg Picket have been synonymous with Trans Am competition.
-But with the launch of a new initiative, the Trans Am Series presented by Pirelli will introduce a new path to professional road racing in 2021 that could see a new generation of racers adding their names to that roster of all-time greats.
+Through the decades, racers like Scott Pruett, Tommy Kendall and Greg Picket have been synonymous with Trans Am competition.
+But with the launch of the Pro/Am Challenge in 2021, the Trans Am Series presented by Pirelli introduced a new path to professional road racing that could see a new generation of racers adding their names to Trans Am's roster of all-time greats.

-Partnering with the Sports Car Club of America (SCCA), Trans Am will launch a crossover program called the Trans Am Pro/Am Challenge, which will introduce SCCA drivers looking to take their next step, to the North American stage of Trans Am.
+Partnering with the Sports Car Club of America (SCCA), Trans Am launched a crossover program called the Trans Am Pro/Am Challenge, which introduces SCCA drivers looking to take their next step to the North American stage of Trans Am.

-Making an easy path for teams to crossover to Trans Am is the primary focus of the new Pro/Am Challenge, with the 2021 schedule and rules package providing flexibility for teams and drivers to chase both their Pro/Am Challenge and their SCCA Road Racing goals in the same year.
+Creating a path for teams to crossover to Trans Am is the primary objective of the new Pro/Am Challenge, with the schedule and rules package providing flexibility for teams and drivers to chase both their Pro/Am Challenge and their SCCA Road Racing goals at the same time.

-"We have been working with SCCA for some time now to foster a program that would be an exciting crossover opportunity for a lot of racers, so we are glad to get the sign off to be able to move forward with this," said Trans Am Race Company President John Clagett.
+"We have been working with SCCA for some time now to foster a program that would be an exciting crossover opportunity for a lot of racers," said Trans Am Race Company President John Clagett.
 "Since the beginning of Trans Am, countless drivers have crossed back and forth between SCCA and Trans Am to make up their annual race schedule.
 Even today, many Trans Am regulars are also seen in the paddock at SCCA events.
 Some teams run more, or fewer, Trans Am races depending on if they decide to pursue the SCCA National Runoffs Championship or the Trans Am Championship for that year.
-Now with the Pro/Am Challenge, teams and drivers can do both.
+Now with the Pro/Am Challenge, teams and drivers can do both."

 Any driver planning to compete in the Runoffs will be allowed to use two Trans Am races as part of their Runoffs prerequisites, which is yet another attractive aspect of the SCCA/Trans Am crossover package.

-"Trans Am is a significant part of the SCCA’s rich motorsports’ history and the partnership between Parella, SCCA Pro Racing and TARC has fueled much growth in that brand across the past several years," said SCCA President Mike Cobb.
-"Many Trans Am drivers compete in SCCA Road Racing events as well, so the ‘Pro Path’ to the Runoffs is a natural, that gives drivers more options to race while earning the opportunity to compete in the SCCA National Championship Runoffs."
+"Trans Am is a significant part of the SCCA’s rich motorsports history and the partnership between Parella Motorsports Holdings, SCCA Pro Racing and Trans Am Race Company has fueled much growth in that brand across the past several years," said SCCA President Mike Cobb.
+"Many Trans Am drivers compete in SCCA Road Racing events as well, so the ‘Pro Path’ to the Runoffs is a natural, giving drivers more options to race while earning the opportunity to compete in the SCCA National Championship Runoffs."

-The new Trans Am Pro/Am Cup Challenge will allow SCCA drivers to compete in Trans Am using the same basic 2021 SCCA road racing trim for their cars, making the transition back and forth between the SCCA Road Racing program and Trans Am seamless.
+The new Trans Am Pro/Am Cup Challenge allows SCCA drivers to compete in Trans Am using the same basic SCCA road racing trim for their cars, making the transition back and forth between the SCCA Road Racing program and Trans Am seamless.

-In an attempt to make the crossover to Trans Am even easier, entry fees will be reduced for Pro/Am Challenge competitors.
+In an attempt to make the crossover to Trans Am even easier, entry fees are reduced for Pro/Am Challenge competitors.

 "We anticipate this to be another long-term growth program for Trans Am to develop drivers from the grassroots level," Clagett said.
-"It’s also a really great opportunity for racers who might not have thought about Trans Am before.
+"It’s a really great opportunity for racers who might not have thought about Trans Am before."

-Other remarkable drivers who competed in SCCA competition before moving up to the Trans Am ranks were Scott Sharp (three-time National Champion and two Trans Am titles), Dorsey Schroeder (1989 Trans Am Champion), and Ave (Multiple SCCA National Championships, 2010-2011 Trans Am titles), among others.
+Other remarkable drivers who competed in SCCA competition before moving up to the Trans Am ranks were Scott Sharp (three-time National champion with two Trans Am titles), Dorsey Schroeder (1989 Trans Am champion), and Tony Ave (Multiple SCCA National championships, 2010-2011 Trans Am titles), among others.